mkchuprin/ai-maker-space/frontend/README.md

 - Your OpenAI API key is stored only in the browser's memory
 - No API keys are sent to any server except OpenAI
 - The frontend communicates directly with your FastAPI backend
+- User passwords are stored in plain text in the source code (for demo purposes)
 - Consider using environment variables for production deployments

 ## 🐛 Troubleshooting